A Tactile Feedback Approach to Path Recovery after High-Speed Impacts for Collision-Resilient Drones: Introduction

-In nature, on the other hand, we observe that \emph{physical contact} takes on the role of a low-latency and low-bandwidth source of information as an alternative to visual information, often connected to reflexive behaviors. { Humans and animals use the tactile feedback they obtain from touch to trigger fast responses to recover from unforeseen deviations of their desired state.
-Beyond reflexes, in nature we also observe how this data feeds into their model of the surrounding environment, e.g., a human moving through a dark corridor uses touch on the walls to navigate until the visual cues become available again.} In this work, we introduce the use of tactile feedback to improve collision resilience on drones.
-Here, lightweight and low-bandwidth touch sensors inform on when and where { on the drone frame} contact events occur during a collision, enabling {state estimation through contact and} real-time path recovery and trajectory adjustments to avoid the same obstacles.
-Consequently, the main contribution of this work is a high-speed collision path recovery strategy consisting of three components, as seen in Figure~\ref{fig:overview-figure}: \begin{itemize} \item Instead of evading obstacles, the proposed approach uses tactile feedback { acquired through collisions } to infer {the locations of obstacles} in the environment. \item A collision-aware estimator that uses pre-collision velocities, rates, and tactile feedback { in the form of collision locations} to predict the post-collision velocities and rates {, which enables improved state estimation through contact}. \item A vector-field-based path representation and recovery strategy that guarantees convergence to a desired path and adapts the path after contact to avoid re-collision by adding known objects as a repulsive potential. \end{itemize}
+In nature, on the other hand, we observe that \emph{physical contact} takes on the role of a low-latency and low-bandwidth source of information as an alternative to visual information, often connected to reflexive behaviors.
+Humans and animals use the tactile feedback they obtain from touch to trigger fast responses to recover from unforeseen deviations from their desired state.
+Beyond reflexes, in nature we also observe how this data feeds into their model of the surrounding environment; e.g., a human moving through a dark corridor uses touch on the walls to navigate until the visual cues become available again. { In an early work on contact detection for \glspl{mav}, Bakir et al. introduce a soft sensor that detects contacts during flight at speeds up to \SI{1}{\meter\per\second}~\cite{bakir2023}.} In this work, we go beyond this and introduce the use of tactile feedback to improve collision resilience on drones { for high-speed impacts}. { This enables particularly small and lightweight \glspl{mav} to travel at higher speeds in cluttered environments, even without functioning remote sensing modalities, as collisions no longer pose a significant risk, enabling a myriad of applications such as improved search and rescue operations.} Here, lightweight and low-bandwidth touch sensors inform on when and where on the drone frame contact events occur during a collision, enabling state estimation through contact and real-time path recovery and trajectory adjustments to avoid the same obstacles.
+Consequently, the main contribution of this work is a high-speed collision path recovery strategy consisting of three components, as seen in Figure~\ref{fig:overview-figure}: \begin{itemize} \item Instead of evading obstacles, the proposed approach uses tactile feedback acquired through collisions to infer the locations of obstacles in the environment. \item A collision-aware estimator uses pre-collision velocities, rates, and tactile feedback in the form of collision locations to predict the post-collision velocities and rates, which enables improved state estimation through contact. \item A vector-field-based path representation and recovery strategy guarantees convergence to a desired path and adapts the path after contact to avoid re-collision by adding known objects as a repulsive potential. \end{itemize}